DipakSirsath312/AI-ChatBot_Javascript-Project_Gemini-API/README.md

 Then go to http://localhost:8080.

 ---
 # ✅ Status
 ✅ Input container styling is complete

 ✅ UI looks better and is more user-friendly

-🔧 Further styling improvements or animations may be added in future branches

 ---
 # 👤 Developer / Maintainer
 Author: Dipak Sirsath